 View before-and-after pictures of real patients of Cabbabe Plastic Surgery

-Prior to surgery, Dr. Cabbabe will place markings on the abdomen and any planned areas of liposuction.
+Prior to surgery in St. Louis, Dr. Cabbabe will place markings on the abdomen and any planned areas of liposuction.
 Nerve blocks may be done by the anesthesiologist to minimize pain after surgery.
 Numbing solution is used to minimize blood loss and assist with pain control.

 Skin and fat are removed from the lower abdomen while keeping the scar as low as possible.
 As much tissue as possible is removed.
 The belly button is stretched into a lower position or sometimes detached and lowered.
 No abdominal muscle tightening is done in this procedure.